What Is a Contingent Beneficiary

 An estate plan is paradoxically a live-living document.

-It’s impossible to create a plan that can accommodate all possible events but by seeking the advice of an experienced estate planner you will be sure your plans are suited to your needs.
+Although creating a plan that accounts for every possible scenario is impossible, seeking guidance from an experienced estate planner will ensure your plans are customized to fit your needs.

 You can’t change beneficiaries in an irrevocable bank account.
 Changing beneficiary could lead to serious tax consequences, such as where spouses involved should consult any professional in your field to ensure that they plan their affairs in the most advantageous and efficient manner possible.